-The first clinical rotation is at the end of fall semester and a second clinical rotation is scheduled for three weeks early in spring semester (often in March but can be earlier).
+The first clinical rotation is at the end of fall semester and a second clinical rotation is scheduled for three weeks in spring semester (often in March).
 The final summer semester of the program consists of 2 full-time rotations for a total of nine weeks.
 The program has an extensive clinical network ranging from Hanceville, Alabama to Alaska.
 Students are placed based on educational needs and site availability.
 All clinical travel expenses are the responsibility of the student.